m64p/m64p.github.io/index.md

 m64p now includes netplay!
 No need to worry about hosting a server.
 The server is hosted in the cloud.
 Netplay is free to use and is included in the latest builds of m64p.
 You can support the project on Patreon [here](https://www.patreon.com/m64p)

+Wanting to play online?
+Come join the #netplay channel on Discord: [https://discord.gg/B5svWhR](https://discord.gg/B5svWhR).
+New rooms are announced in this channel when they are created.

 ### Starting with a fresh config ###

 If you've ever used any version of mupen64plus before, you might have a configuration file saved on your computer.
 I suggest starting with a fresh config if this is your first time here.
 Go to ***Settings->Core and Plugin Settings***.
 At the bottom click on ***Reset All Settings***.